nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part4.rst

 ``EventCountersInterface`` class, and so ``EventCountersProjection`` expects to be constructed with a view object that implements this interface, such as ``POPOEventCounters`` or ``PostgresEventCounters``.

+The ``EventCountersProjection`` class defines the :py:attr:`~eventsourcing.projection.Projection.name` attribute as ``'eventcounters'``, which is used to name an environment object for the projection.
+This attribute is used by projection runners to select prefixed environment variables and to specify database table names.

 The ``EventCountersProjection`` class implements the abstract method :func:`~eventsourcing.projection.Projection.process_event` of :class:`~eventsourcing.projection.Projection` by calling ``incr_created_event_counter()`` on its :data:`~eventsourcing.projection.Projection.view` if the given event is an